Lightning Systems Technology

 The Lightning Electric is offered in a number of different configurations, ranging from up to 60 miles to up to 130 miles.
 Refer to our website for specific platform details.

 * All-electric range can vary depending on route or drive cycle, environmental conditions, vehicle or equipment configurations, and driver behavior

-As Lightning Electric vehicles are all-electric and zero emission—meaning no internal combustion engine—every electric device on the vehicles utilize power from the primary batteries.
+As Lightning Electric vehicles are all-electric and zero-emission—meaning no internal combustion engine—every electric device on the vehicles utilize power from the primary batteries.
 This outcome is the nature of all-electric vehicles, whether consumer or commercial.
-As such, use of auxiliary devices can impact vehicle range.
+As such, the use of auxiliary devices can impact vehicle range.
 Range impacts from auxiliary equipment are analyzed by our Lightning Analytics platform and reported to you.
 These impacts are difficult to estimate, as they depend on a number of variables, such as environmental temperature, vehicle route and duty cycle, and use and duty cycle of auxiliary equipment.

 Additional weight (whether from passengers or cargo) will require more power from the powertrain and will, therefore, negatively affect vehicle range.
 The precise impact varies by vehicle platform, driver behavior, and environmental conditions.